beautik/git-demo/README.md

 # git-demo
-beauti
-this is a new repository
+beauti <br> this is a new repository